coreinfrastructure/best-practices-badge/CONTRIBUTING.md

   but they are less likely.
 * For Ruby gems, look at its data at <https://rubygems.org/> to learn more about it.
+* All required reused components MUST be open source software (OSS), and must be GPL-compatible.
+It is *not* acceptable to insert a depedency that *requires* proprietary software (making it portable so it *can* use some proprietary software is gratefully welcome).
+  Acceptable licenses include MIT,
+  Apache License 2.0 (Apache-2.0)',
+  BSD 3-Clause "New" or "Revised" License (BSD-3-Clause), BSD 2-Clause "Simplified" or "FreeBSD" License (BSD-2-Clause), GNU General Public License version 2.0 or later (GPL-2.0+), GNU General Public License version 3.0 ("or later" or not) (GPL-3.0 or GPL-3.0+),
+  GNU Library or "Lesser" General Public License version 2.1 or later (LGPL-2.1+), and the
+  GNU "Lesser" General Public License version 3.0 ("or later" or not) (LGPL-3.0 or LGPL-3.0+).
+  If it's GPL-2.0 exactly (GNU GPL version 2.0 only), check that it's in a separable executable from anything with the Apache License 2.0 (Apache-2.0 and GPL-2.0 exactly have potential compatibility issues);
+  most GPL'ed software is "or any later version" and thus causes no issues.

 For any reused software, prefer software that appears to be currently maintained (e.g., has recent updates), has more than one developer, and appears to be applying good practices (e.g., it uses semantic versioning and have a ChangeLog).
 Someday we hope to add "have one of our badges" as a preference.
+In general, prefer a Rails-specific gem over a generic Ruby gem, and for Javascript Node.js pacakges prefer a Ruby gem that repackages it (since the repackage will often help make it work more cleanly with a Ruby on Rails application).

 If you add a Ruby gem, put its *fixed* version number in the Gemfile file, and please add a brief comment to explain what it is and/or why it's there.